fumitoh/modelx/README.rst

 What is modelx?
 ---------------
-**modelx** is a Python package to build object-oriented models consisting of formulas and values to carry out complex calculations.
-You can think of it as a hierarchical and multidimensional extension of spreadsheet, but there's so much more to it!
+**modelx** is a numerical computing tool that enables you to use Python like a spreadsheet and build object-oriented models by defining formulas. modelx is best suited for building models in such fields as actuarial science, quantitative finance and risk management.

 .. rubric:: modelx sites